pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 package.
 Listing something here will *only* make it available during the build, not after it is installed.

-``build-system.build-backend`` is technically optional, but you will get ``setuptools.build_meta:__legacy__`` instead if you forget to include it, so always include it.
+``build-system.build-backend`` is the name of Python object that will be used to perform the build.
 If you were to use a different build system, such as :ref:`flit` or :ref:`poetry`, those would go here, and the configuration details would be completely different than the :ref:`setuptools` configuration described below.

 See :pep:`517` and :pep:`518` for background and details.

 Configuring metadata